marta-krzyk-dev/SPA/README.md

 A simple "to-do list" application, using client-side HTML, CSS, and Javascript only.

 Features:
-- [ ] Storing user's data in localStorage
+- [x] Storing user's data in localStorage
-- [ ] Password hashing using Crypto-JS minified library
+- [x] Password hashing using Crypto-JS minified library
-- [ ] Page never actually refreshes or reloads, the contents of the page should disappear/appear as needed
+- [x] Page never actually refreshes or reloads, the contents of the page should disappear/appear as needed

 Here are the user-stories:
 - [ ] Create user account
-- [ ] Log in
+- [x] Log in
-- [ ] Log out
+- [x] Log out
-- [ ] Create a new TODO list with custom name
+- [x] Create a new TODO list with custom name
-- [ ] Rename a TODO list
+- [x] Rename a TODO list
-- [ ] Delete a TODO list
+- [x] Delete a TODO list
-- [ ] Add element to a TODO list
+- [x] Add element to a TODO list
-- [ ] Remove an element in a TODO list
+- [x] Remove an element in a TODO list
-- [ ] Modify an element in a TODO list
+- [x] Modify an element in a TODO list
 - [ ] Delete account?
+- [ ] Detect if there were changes when working with existing list

 Index
 - [x] Upon a fresh load (or refresh) of the application, the user should see the title of the application, a description, and two buttons: "Sign Up" and "Log In".